Appearance

 Note: Beginning with VS Code 1.74.0, authentication providers contributed by your extension do not require a corresponding

-activation event declaration for your extension to be activated.
+onAuthenticationRequestactivation event declaration for your extension to be activated.

 onStartupFinished

 This activation event is emitted and interested extensions will be activated some time after VS Code starts up.
-This is similar to the *
+This is similar to the * activation event, but it will not slow down VS Code startup.
+Currently, this event is emitted after all the * activated extensions have finished activating.

 ...